Consequences and Financial Penalties: The Hidden Cost of Non-Compliance for Your Business

 - Are all financial statements in connection with any bank loans or other debt accurate and current?

-- Do you have an emergency action plan in case there is an accident in one of your facilities?
+- Do you have an emergency action plan in case of an emergency in one of your facilities?

 - Do you have a process in place to manage hazardous materials?